Hexagon Purus Holding AS: Mandatory notification of trade by primary insider

-On 14 December, David Bandele, CFO of Hexagon Composites, purchased 2,500 shares in Hexagon Purus AS at an average price of NOK 36.97.
-Following the transaction, Mr Bandele controls a total of 15,870 shares in Hexagon Purus AS.
+On 14 December, Hartmut Fehrenbach, Vice President Hydrogen Distribution, Hexagon Purus purchased 5,000 shares in Hexagon Purus AS at an average price of NOK 37.1 (EUR 3.5) per share.
+Following the transaction, Mr Fehrenbach controls a total of 7,708 shares in Hexagon Purus AS.
+This does not include the effect of withholding tax related to the dividend in-kind distribution of Hexagon Purus shares to Hexagon Composites shareholders.

 For further information please contact: